 There are three differently colored LEDs on the VFAT Breakout Board that indicate different statuses of the board.
 The green LED is simply designed to indicated that there is sufficient power to the breakout board.
-If the voltage supply drops below 2 V, the green LED will only glow very dimly.
-Any lower than this and the LED will turn off.
-Care must be taken not to increase the voltage on the board beyond 3 V. Besides being much higher than the 2.75 V rating of the VFATs, this voltage is likely to damage the green LED as it will begin to draw too much current.
+If the voltage supply drops below 2 V, the green LED will only glow very dimly; this can be used as a rough gauge to determine whether the supply voltage has dropped below the minimum 2.25 V that the VFAT chips require.
+Care must be taken not to increase the voltage on the board beyond 3 V. Besides being much higher than the maximum 2.75 V rating of the VFATs, this voltage is likely to damage the green LED as it will begin to draw too much current.

 The yellow and red status LEDs indicate a Status problem or Error.
-These LEDs can only be set by the IC Expander chip and are software controlled by the Gumstix controller.
-The yellow or red LED is turned on by writing a 0 to bit 7 or bit 6 (0x7F or 0xCF) to the IC Expander respectively.
+These LEDs can only be set by the I2C Expander chip and are software controlled by the Gumstix controller.
+The yellow or red LED is turned on by writing a 0 to bit 7 or bit 6 (0x7F or 0xCF) to the I2C Expander respectively.
 The bit lines run from 0 - 7, as is common for many electronics.

-4.2.2 IC Address and Scan Enable Jumpers
+4.2.2 I2C Address and Scan Enable Jumpers

-Each of the binary IC addresses of the six ports on the VFAT Breakout Board are completely selectable via the jumpers physically next to that port.
-Each of these jumpers contain the top three MSBs of a seven-bit IC address and are labeled "MOST", "MID", and "LEAST".
-One can therefore select any of six address from 0x16 - 0x112 by multiples of 16.
-By convension the port numbers are assigned in ascending order from 0x16 through 0x112 skipping over 0x32 because this is the default address of the on-board IC expanded (located in the center of the board) if it is utilized.
+Each of the binary I2C addresses of the six ports on the VFAT Breakout Board are completely selectable via the jumpers physically next to that port.
+Each of these jumpers contain the top three MSBs of a seven-bit I2C address and are labeled "MOST", "MID", and "LEAST".
+One can therefore select any of six addresses from 0x16 - 0x112 by multiples of 16.
+By convension the port numbers are assigned in ascending order from 0x16 through 0x112 skipping over 0x32 because this is the default address of the on-board I2C expanded (located in the center of the board) if it is utilized.
 These are the addresses of the VFAT Ports A through F respectively.
 Jumping a pin will connect that respective address pin to ground thereby signifying a 0.
 If the jumper is not connected then internal pull-up resistors inside of the VFATs will pull the address line high thereby signifying a 1.
-For example to get the IC address 0x16 one would jump the first two MSBs and leave the LSB floating.
-For the IC address 0x112 one would leave all of the IC address lines floating thereby leaving all three bits high.
+For example to get the I2C address 0x16 one would jump the first two MSBs and leave the LSB floating.
+For the I2C address 0x112 one would leave all of the I2C address lines floating thereby leaving all three bits high.